Matthew-T-Leonard/TD-PixPlotR/README.md

 ```
 #two plots, one of an and one of ab
 mult_plots(pixmap_size, PS1_volperc, c("an", "ab"), "C:/Users/Matthew/Desktop/TestFolder/mults", autoscale = TRUE, alpha = TRUE)

 #one plot per bio phase, if it's asked for phases it can't find it just won't plot them.
 mult_plots(pixmap_size, PS1_volperc, bio, "C:/Users/Matthew/Desktop/TestFolder/mults")

-#one plot for every phase, using the predefined array (make your own, go to line 13!)
+#one plot for every phase, using the predefined array
 mult_plots(pixmap_size, PS1_volperc, PS1all_phases, "C:/Users/Matthew/Desktop/TestFolder/all phases")

 #two plots, one of ky + sill, and another of ab + an.
 Must be a list and must be named.
 Name will be used as filename.
 mult_plots(pixmap_size, PS1_volperc, list(kySil = c("ky", "sill"), plg = c("ab", "an")), "C:/Users/Matthew/Desktop/TestFolder/sums", scale_min = 0, scale_max = 70, alpha = TRUE)

 #multiple plots of each mineral group
 mult_plots(pixmap_size, PS1_volperc, all_groups, "C:/Users/Matthew/Desktop/TestFolder/sums", autoscale = TRUE)
 ```